 Gooday everyone,

-Now before we begin, none of these beautiful art pieces would exist without the incredible talent of Sickjoe who is the creative force behind all the artwork in these books.
-Quite literally the heart and soul of this visual world.
-If you appreciate his work as much as I do, I encourage you to visit his gallery and explore more of his stunning creations.
+Before we begin, it’s important to say that none of the beautiful stylized images found in the hard and soft copies of these books would exist without the incredible talent of Sickjoe who is quite literally the heart and soul of this visual world.
+If you appreciate his work as much as I do, I highly encourage you to visit his gallery and explore more of his creations.

-Now, without further ado, let's take a look at the featured image and the commission details below.
+Now, without further ado, let’s take a look at the featured image and learn a bit more about the lore hidden in this chapter.

 At the outset of a Pallid War, most engineers mistake the Tonsil for a moon, an ominous, low-hanging sphere suspended from the vaulted flesh of Kath’le Kal’s hard palate.
 But this is no celestial body.
 The Tonsil is the Pallid Throne, entombed and dormant, tethered to the ceiling by a thick fleshy stalk that sways with unsettling rhythm like the pendulum of a grandfather clock counting down to calamity.